What is Area 51?

-Located on a remote portion of land along the southern shore of Groom Lake, approximately eighty-three miles northwest of downtown Las Vegas, Nevada, is a top secret U.S. military installation known as Area 51.
-Since its construction in 1955, a numerical quandary has left many a conspiracy theorist scratching their head and wondering, “What exactly does the ’51’ in Area 51 refer to?
+On a remote portion of land along Groom Lake in southern Nevada, about 80 miles northwest of Las Vegas, Nevada, is a top-secret US military installation popularly known as Area 51.
+Since the military started using the area in 1955, many a conspiracy theorist has scratched their head wondering: What exactly does the “51” in Area 51 refer to?